-AP Capstone application for the 2019-2021 cohort is due by 4:00 pm on Thursday February 14, 2019.
-See Dr. Price or Dr. Young if you have questions!
+AP Capstone application for the 2020-2022 cohort is due by 4:00 pm on Friday, February 14, 2020.
+All recommendations are due by Thursday, February 13th.
+See Dr. Young if you have questions!
 In order to access the link below, you MUST be logged in via your forsyth county email/student number!

 Lambert High School students have the opportunity to prepare themselves for college and possibly earn college credit through completing advanced studies courses and taking the AP exams.
 The following advanced studies courses are offered at LHS.English CoursesFine ArtsForeign LanguagesAP Language & CompositionAP Literature & CompositionAP Seminar (Capstone)AP Music TheoryAP Studio Art: 2-DAP Studio Art: 3 -DAP Studio Art: DrawingAP French Language and CultureAP FrenchAP LatinAP Spanish Language and CultureAP Spanish Literature and CultureMath CoursesScience CoursesSocial Studies CoursesAP Calculus ABAP Calculus BCAP Computer Science PrinciplesAP Computer Science AAP StatisticsAP BiologyAP ChemistryAP Environmental ScienceAP Physics 1AP Physics 2AP Physics C: Electricity & MagAP Physics C: MechanicalAP Research (Capstone)AP European HistoryAP Human GeographyAP MacroeconomicsAP PsychologyAP US GovernmentAP US HistoryAP World HistoryAdvanced Placement classes have content that is both rigorous and challenging.
 These courses are taught at the college level and must meet certain criteria as outlined on the College Board’s Advanced Placement website (https://apstudent.collegeboard.org/apcourse).
 Based on their performance on the rigorous exams in each course administered in May and based on the policies of each college, it is possible for students to obtain college placement exemptions or college credit.
 Course descriptions and course requirements are outlined on the College Board website.
 If you are looking for additional information about the benefits of taking AP Courses and Exams, the College Board has a lot of material available for review, visit AP Student/College BoardInformation about the AP Program and specific descriptions about each of the courses offered at Lambert High School can be found using the links on the left side of this page.
 On the AP Program and Courses page you will find the LHS AP Course Digest, designed by our AP Teachers to provide students and parents with more specific course descriptions, including some of the prerequisite skills and content covered throughout the course.Advanced Placement offerings are contingent upon sufficient enrollment of interested, self-disciplined, and self-motivated students who are willing to commit to considerable out-of-class preparation.
 Certain AP courses require prerequisite courses.